verbb/formie/docs/get-started/configuration.md

 ### Configuration options
 - `pluginName` - Set a custom name for the plugin.
 - `defaultPage` - Set the default sub-page navigated to when clicking "Formie" in the main menu.

+#### Submissions
 - `maxIncompleteSubmissionAge` - The maximum age of an incomplete submission in days before it is deleted in garbage collection.
 Set to 0 to disable automatic deletion.
+- `useQueueForNotifications` - Whether to use Craft‘s queue system to trigger emails.
+This is highly, **highly** recommended to prevent slow submissions for your users.
+This may be useful to disable for local development.
+- `useQueueForIntegrations` - Whether to use Craft‘s queue system to trigger integrations.
+This is highly, **highly** recommended to prevent slow submissions for your users.
+This may be useful to disable for local development.

 #### Spam
 - `saveSpam` - Whether to save spam submissions to the database.